Palazzo Pretorio Museum

-Silent Witness of political, civil and military of the city ; dominating the Piazza del Comune with its austere and imposing, from 1284 Praetorian Palace è was the seat of the courts, prisons and the judiciary stranger expanded già in the fourteenth century.
-His soul changes radically in the eighteenth century, when the halls of’ building become administrative offices of the Grand Duchy of Tuscany.
-In 1912, it inaugurated its present form Museum, più Sometimes updated until’ last order of 1998.
+Silent witness of the political, civil and military events of the city, dominating the Piazza del Comune with its austere and imposing size, since 1284 Palazzo Pretorio has been the seat of the court, prisons and foreign magistrates, already enlarged in the fourteenth century.
+Its soul changed radically in the 18th century, when the rooms of the building became administrative offices of the Grand Duchy of Tuscany.
+In 1912, its current role as a Museum was inaugurated, updated several times until the last arrangement in 1998.